thinkocapo/hash-tronic/README.md

 The program does the following things, which are outlined with comments in `./index.js`:
 1. Send ether from default *geth* wallet to E0S Crowdsale Contract
 2. Claim your E0S tokens to your *geth* account wallet the following morning.
-3. Send your E0S tokens to a cryptoi trading exchange
+3. Send your E0S tokens to a cry!pto trading exchange
 4. Performs a trade of E0S/ETH using the exchange's dev API.
 5. Sends ETH back to default *geth* wallet.
 The quantity of this ETH is greater than what you started with in Step 1.
 6. Repeat from Step 1.